 B.1.1.
-Justification of the choice of the methodology and why it is applicable to the project activity:
+Justification of the choice of the methodology and why it is applicable to the $\underline{project}$ activity:

-Buriti and Canoa Quebrada SHPs will displace fossil fuel from the Brazilian interconnected grid.
+Buriti SHP will displace fossil fuel from the Brazilian interconnected grid.

-The methodology is applicable to grid-connected renewable power generation project activities, under the condition of electricity capacity additions from run-of-river hydro power plants, as it is the case of Buriti and Canoa Quebrada SHPs.
+The methodology is applicable to grid-connected renewable power generation project activities, under the condition of electricity capacity additions from small hydro power plants with reservoir, as it is the case of Buriti SHP.

-An extensive discussion of the baseline for electricity generation for the Brazilian interconnected grid can be seen in Esparta & Martins Jr. (2001).
-Its baseline for large scale projects is 0.2637 tonCO2/MWh.
+An extensive discussion of the baseline for electricity generation for the Brazilian interconnected grid can be seen in Esparta & Martins Jr. (2001)2.
+Its baseline for large scale projects is 0.2647 tonCO2/MWh.
 This project baseline methodology/approach has been validated for a similar CDM activity consisting of power capacity expansion of biomass to energy power plant in Brazil.